Osaze Seneferu – Artist Spotlight

 Lastly, what is your earliest memory about hearing about Unilalia?

 I first heard about Unilalia from you back at CCA and you explaining your desire to create an art movement.
-Also, I remember you speaking a lot about how Unilalia was based on the idea of the "spectacle" [in reference to the Debordian concept].
+Also, I remember you speaking a lot about how Unilalia was based on the idea of the "spectacle".

 You can find more of Osaze Seneferu here.